Eitan Bernath: Charity work

-World Food Programme

-Bernath was appointed a High Level Supporter to the United Nations World Food Programme on February 23, 2023.
+Bernath has worked with Douglas Emhoff and Anthony Fauci on social media initiatives.

 City Harvest

 Bernath has been a member of the City Harvest Food Council since November 2021.
-He is the youngest member on the council.
-He co-chairs and serves on the host committee of a variety of the organizations annual fundraising events.
+He is the youngest member on the council and co-chairs the host committee of the organization's fundraising events.
 In November 2022, Bernath was a juror for the Canstruction competition at Brookfield Place benefiting the organization.

 Animal Haven

 He serves as an ambassador for Animal Haven, a New York city animal rescue organization.